t-wang-ecohydro/bwplot/README.md

 The first step is to create the package.
 This was done using`create_package()`, as shown in the screenshot below:

-[I took this right before restarting my R session](man/figures/A2_createpackage.png)
+![I took this right before restarting my R session.](man/figures/A2_createpackage.png)

 `bwplot` is the name of my package.
 An `R` folder for functions, `NAMESPACE` file and `DESCRIPTION` file were automatically generated.